vjekoart/eigen-ui/Readme.md

 # Eigen UI

-A *very early* stage of an ambitious human-computer interaction project that provides all necessary utilities for everyday and not-so-everyday usage of a personal computer.
+A holistic, and *very early* stage library of UI components for building web interfaces, desktop PC interfaces, and a design system for both.

-The goal is to provide dreamy and romantic UI feeling with color schemes and styles for common programs, while providing straightforward command interface to do everyday tasks like browsing the internet, programming, and similar.

-Vision: retro-futuristic UI with accessible CLI-like interface for doing stuff.

-*Accessible as in usable by non-tech-savy humans.**
+Vision: retro-futuristic machine-like interface with a touch of skeuomorphism, with an eigengrau color as a base.

+Status: a couple of theme and styling configurations for common nix* tools, including Vim colorscheme.

 ---

 Components:

-* Visual and functional configuration for Debian (Trixie) using Xorg and Openbox, including fonts, terminal setup and window color scheme.
+* Visual and keybinding configuration for Debian (Trixie) using Xorg and Openbox, including fonts, terminal setup and window color scheme.
 * Vim color scheme.
 * Various scripts to easily reproduce and setup the OS.
     * Should be possible to reproduce following the documentation, but some local paths are hardcoded.
+* Static website with skeuomorphism exploration.

 ![Screenshot: Eigen UI start](screenshots/2025-03-16-eigen-ui-start-1920x1200.png)
 ![Screenshot: Eigen UI windows](screenshots/2025-03-16-eigen-ui-windows-1920x1200.png)